 How did you come to be an educational writer?

-What do you think are the necessary skills for writing educational books?
+What do you think are the necessary skills for working in this sector?

 Tell us about your typical working day.

-What, in your view, are the specific challenges for educational writers, and what can be done to address them?
+What would you consider to be the main challenges currently facing educational writers, and what can be done to address them?

 I think the main challenge is securing a fee that really reflects the work that goes into writing.
 Payment for educational writing has changed over the years.
 The materials I write used to be contracted on a royalty basis, which – at that time – could be very lucrative.

 'The materials I write used to be contracted on a royalty basis,